lupiter/lupiter.github.io/threesides.md

 ### Technical

-ThreeSides is available for iPhone, iPod Touch, and iPad.
-It requires [iOS 8](https://www.apple.com/au/ios/).
+ThreeSides is a universal app, available for iPhone, iPod Touch, and iPad.
+It requires [iOS 8](https://www.apple.com/au/ios/), which is available for iPhone 4S, iPhone 5, iPhone 5S, iPhone 6, iPhone 6 Plus, iPad 2, iPad 3 (AKA the New iPad), iPad 4, iPad Air, iPad Mini, iPad Mini 2, iPod Touch 5th Gen (the coloured ones).